chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - `X` Turns highlighted/underlines text into a **task** and move up.
 If the annotation is a free comment, the text following the `X` will be used as task text.
 - `=`: Adds highlighted/underlined text as **tags** to the YAML-frontmatter (mostly used for Obsidian as output).
 If the annotation is a free comment, uses the text after the `=`.
 In both cases, the annotation is removed afterwards.
 - **Images** (Obsidian only): Take a screenshot with the set hotkey you set.
 The image will be saved to the folder `attachments` in the Obsidian destination folder and renamed with the citekey.
 You can then use the annotation code `!n foo` **(free comments)** to insert the n-th image taken with the image-hotkey at the location of the comment location. "n" is the number of images taken, e.g. "!3" for the third image. "foo" will be added as image alt-text (image label).
+- `_` **(highlights only)**: Removes the `_` and creates a copy of the annotation, but with the type `underline`.
+Intended for use when the split-off of underlines is enabled, and will do nothing if it is disabled.
+This annotation code avoids having to highlight *and* underline the same text segment to have it in both places.

 ## Extra Features
 - When using Obsidian, the wikilink is also copied to the clipboard after annotation extraction.